A Single Customer View Boosts Retail Business

 MuleSoft Enables a Single Customer View

 MuleSoft’s Anypoint™ Platform makes it easy for retailers to assemble a single customer view by enabling seamless integration and interoperability throughout the enterprise.
-Anypoint Platform offers a number of valuable open source components — such as CloudHub and Mule Enterprise Service Bus(ESB) — that make it easy to share information across applications, services, and systems.
+Anypoint Platform offers a number of valuable components — such as CloudHub and Mule as an Enterprise Service Bus(ESB) — that make it easy to share information across applications, services, and systems.
 MuleSoft also simplifies management and maintenance of information through a unified interface, making customer data accessible to those who need it.

 Another Anypoint component, DataWeave, provides simple yet powerful data mapping and transformation through a graphical interface, making it easy to identify and eliminate duplicate profiles of customers.
 By applying defined rules and mapping requirements, DataWeave can help retailers identify profiles for John Doe, John D, and Johnny Doe as belonging to the same individual, enabling data consolidation that prevents confusion, unclutters systems, and creates a more comprehensive customer profile.